What Does a Limpkin Look Like?

 The limpkin is a large water bird with a heron-like body shape.
 It has distinct, stretched out proportions with a long neck, long legs, and a long, slightly curved bill.
 Its plumage is dark brown with intense white streaking on its head and neck that lessens as it continues down onto the body.
-This uncommon and inconspicuous species is usually seen walking slowly along water’s edge.
+This uncommon and inconspicuous species often walks slowly along water’s edge.

-The limpkin’s call is a series of loud, repetitive screams krrr-ow, krrr-ow, that are typically heard in the evening or at night.
+The limpkin’s call is a series of loud, repetitive screams krrr-ow, krrr-ow.
+You can typically hear it the evening or at night.

 In the United States, the limpkin is rarely found outside of Florida, where it resides in open, fresh-water marshes, swamps, ponds, and lakes.
 Its range also stretches across the Caribbean islands, the coasts of southern Mexico, throughout Central America, and in South America to northern Argentina.
 In these areas it is most common in woodland swamps and marshes.